 As a tip, you can have the leveraged portion of the trade automatically settled if it is not possible for you to execute the trade in time when the time limits for the margin trade is reached.

 It is also advisable to use margin shorting to protect yourself from price drops if buying large amounts of cryptocurrency, instead of using leverage margins to speculate on prices.
-Using leveraged positions is a lot more risky than hedging.
+Using leveraged positions is a lot riskier than hedging.
 Otherwise, it is advisable to do detailed technical analysis to familiarize yourself with the prices and possible trends.

-Talking about risks, many people use margin trading to keep less cryptocurrency on an exchange at a time (and use the amount for leveraged buys) while the rest is in a cold storage.
+Talking about risks, many people use margin trading to keep less cryptocurrency on an exchange at a time (and use the amount for leveraged buys) while the rest is in cold storage.
 This is far less risky than speculating with leveraged positions although the position can equally be liquidated when the cryptocurrency is on a downward trend.
 Remember that you can lose money easily when margin trading because short-term price movements can force you to close a position.

 Another issue with margin trading is that you will be making short-term capital gains and losses that are subject to short-term capital gains tax.
 This is unlike those who hold long (can enjoy long-term capital gains rates).